 From time immemorial there have been Schools of the Mysteries, some more or less publicly known like those of Eleusis and Samothrace in Greece, others thought to exist, whispered about, but not known to the multitude.
 These Schools of the Mysteries were formed always of two aspects, the exoteric and the esoteric.
 Those schools which emphasized more strongly the exoteric aspect — which was a noble work in its way because it attracted the attention of the populace and raised their eyes to higher things — were such places as the Greek Eleusis and Samothrace, Abydos and Thebes in Egypt, Ephesus in Asia Minor.

 Eleusis and Samothrace were almost wholly devoted to the Mysteries, and hence they are so often spoken of, and have become wrongly looked upon as the type of Mystery-Schools elsewhere, in the world.
 This is not so.
 Most of these Mystery-Schools were attached as secret bodies to the main temples of different countries.
 In other words, every great temple had its private or secret Mystery-School which was unknown to the multitude or partially known.
 And this applies to all ancient countries.
 This does not mean that every ancient temple had a Mystery-School, for that is not true.
 It was only the main centers of religious teaching that were the places where the secret Mystery-Schools existed — not always, but usually so.
-Now this it seems to me is quite clear, and I hope you will understand it.

 Sometimes the Mystery-Schools, as above said, were attached to the greatest of the temples; but the greater Schools of the Mysteries were those which paid no attention to buildings of any kind, mainly for the reason that buildings would at once attract attention and draw public notice, which is the very thing that these more secret, more esoteric Schools tried to avoid.
 Thus sometimes, when the temples were mere seats of exoteric ritual, the Mystery-Schools were held apart in secret, conducting their gatherings, meetings, initiations, initiatory rites, usually in caves carefully prepared and hid from common knowledge, occasionally even under the open sky as the Druids did among the oaks in their semi-primeval forests in Britain and in Brittany; and even in a few cases having no permanent or set location; but the Initiates receiving word where to meet from time to time, and to carry on their initiatory functions.